chaijs/chai-json-schema/README.md

 ### jsonSchema(value, schema)

 Validate that the given javascript value conforms to the specified JSON Schema.
-Both the value and schema would likely be JSON loaded from a external datasource but could also be literals or object instances.
+Both the value and schema would likely be JSON loaded from an external datasource but could also be literals or object instances.

 ````js
 var goodApple = {